You Got Questions — We Got Answers

 Habitat homes are not free.
 Each candidate for a Habitat home must qualify to become a homeowner.
 They must have a good (but not necessarily perfect) credit history, they must be able to afford a mortgage where the mortgage principal is paid each month by the homeowner, they must have a good history of paying rent and other bills in a timely manner.

 What are the qualifications for a homeowner applicant?

-Each applicant must be a resident of Powhatan or held a job in Powhatan for the last year.
+Each applicant must be a resident of Powhatan, or held a job in Powhatan for the last year.
 They must be willing to put in at least 200 hours of sweat equity in the construction of the home.
-They must be goodwill ambassadors for Habitat For Humanity after moving into the home.
-Each applicant must fill out an application giving job history, rental history, credit history and more.
+They must be good will ambassadors for Habitat For Humanity after moving into the home.
+Each applicant must watch our informational info and file out an application giving job history, rental history, credit history, and more.

 What about your critical repair program?

 Our critical repair program helps low-income individuals with repairs to their homes.
 The repair needed must be critical in nature and not just cosmetic.
 The repair must relate to safe and sanitary living conditions in the home.
 The home must be owned by the applicant and the applicant must have homeowner’s insurance.
 Our budget is limited and therefore the amount we can spend doing repairs on each home is limited also.